 - Testing: use A / B testing to find the best-performing pages and graphic templates;

-- Feedback: conduct surveys, research, communicate with customers;
+- Feedback: conduct surveys, research, and communicate with customers;

 - Communications: cultivate consistently with marketing automation;

-- Measurement: use KPIs to quantify, use behavioral data to get started building customer profiles.
+- Measurement: use KPIs to quantify, and use behavioral data to get started building customer profiles.

 Figuring out what works in your marketing strategy requires experimentation, measurement, and campaign improvement.
 Once you are comfortable with your content marketing plans, you will want to start testing different methods on your chosen channels.